Updating Any Driver Automatically Using Driver Packs

 It’s almost as if they have almost every possible driver stored on a disc… Well the simple answer is that they do!
 We discussed what drivers are and why/when you should update them in our article here.
 You may be able to find a driver from the manufacturer of either the device or your computer but sometimes you can’t access the internet or they don’t have an updated version available or the device is unknown so you don’t know the manufacturer – you may not even know what type of device it is!

 Imagine you have 1,000 wireless adapter drivers stored in a folder on a DVD – you just ask Windows to search it for an updated driver for your wireless adapter.
-Windows will look through each of the 1,000 drivers in the folder until it finds the correct one and will then automatically install it.
+Windows will look through each of the 1,000 files in the folder until it finds the correct one and will then automatically install it.

 Before Creating Driver Packs – you will need 2 programs:

-- A Bittorrent program installed – to be able to download the driver packs.
+- A Bittorrent program installed – to be able to download the packs.
 If you do not have such software already we recommend that you download and install uTorrent from here – it is a tiny program that allows you to download Torrents.